YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 (65, 21)
 (68, 22)
 ```
+We could see that the `div` relation is enumerating all possible divisors in ascending
+order, starting with the least possible divisor which is 3 (the divisor must be greater
+than the remainder 2), together with the corresponding dividends.
+Importantly, all answers
+are concrete: no free logic variable in any answer.
+This explains the state of variables
+after the execution of the conjunct `div a c a' O` in `simplify` where the (previously) free
+variables `a,c` are instantiated with concrete values.

 Similarly, the search behaviour of `gcd` when all arguments are free variables can be observed
 from the query:
 ```ocaml